 The target-gradient computation algorithm (Alg.
-4) is derived in Appendix A. The most interesting part of the derivation is the differentiation under the matrix inverse operation.
+3) is derived in Appendix B. The most interesting part of the derivation is the differentiation under the matrix inverse operation.
 This was omitted by prior research (Rohwer, 1990; Enrique Castillo and Alonso-Betanzos, 2006), which indicates that their learning gradients were incorrect.
 Our informal experiments (not recorded here) showed that this severely reduced performance of those prior algorithms.
-Modern automatic-differentiation (Werbos, 2005; Rall, 1981; Abadi et al., 2016) libraries correctly handle differentiation under a matrix inverse, but as this step is non-obvious to derive manually, we have included the explicit algorithm here.
+Modern automatic-differentiation (Abadi et al., 2016) libraries correctly handle differentiation under a matrix inverse, but as this step is non-obvious to derive manually, we have included the explicit algorithm here.
 Alternatively, if Alg.
-3 followed by Alg.
-1 followed by the calculation of L is passed through an automatic-differentiation library, then $\frac{\partial L}{\partial \vec{x}}$ should be calculated correctly, automatically.
+2 followed by Alg.
+1 followed by the calculation of L is passed through an automatic-differentiation library, then $\frac{\partial L'}{\partial \overline{\tau}}$ will be calculated correctly, automatically.